clee1107/RapidID/docs/Test-RIDGroupCoOwner.md

 ```

 ## DESCRIPTION
-The Test-RIDGroupCoOWner cmdlet tests if an Active Directory group's idautoGroupCoOwners has atleast a single CoOwner returning True/False.
+The Test-RIDGroupCoOwner cmdlet tests if an Active Directory group's idautoGroupCoOwners has atleast a single CoOwner returning True/False.

 The Identity parameter specifies the Active Directory group to get.
 You can identify a group by its name.
 You can also set the parameter to a group object variable, such as $<localGroupObject> or pass a group object through the pipeline to the Identity parameter.